Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-\linelabel{beg:simAkcora} \linelabel{beg:simSoluble} Starting with free particles\exfig{SimSolutionMorphNoprot}, we can qualitatively reproduce simulation results that have been obtained using a more detailed model with tethered chains\cite{akcora2009anisotropicSAPolymerNP}.
-For both models, increasing the size and number of polymers leads to a reduced dimensionality of the aggregate.
-Hence, we identify attraction and deformability as the minimal ingredients that induce directional interactions.
-Furthermore, we expect this behavior to be generic, as our model does not contain any molecular details.\linelabel{end:simSoluble} Finally, this expectation is in line with experimental systems of polymer-grafted nanoparticles where both deformability and attraction can be identified and directional interactions are induced\cite{akcora2009anisotropicSAPolymerNP,nikolic2009amphiphilicNPVesicles}. \linelabel{end:simAkcora}
+Starting with unbound particles (Extended Data Fig. \ref{exfgr:Morphology}a,c--h), we qualitatively reproduce simulation results that have been obtained using a more detailed model with tethered chains\cite{akcora2009anisotropicSAPolymerNP}.
+Hence, we conclude that, albeit simple, our model captures the main ingredients that induce directional interactions: mutual attraction and deformability.
+As our model does not contain any molecular details, we expect this behaviour to be generic.
+This expectation is in line with experimental systems of polymer-grafted nanoparticles where both mutual attraction and deformability can be identified and directional interactions are induced\cite{akcora2009anisotropicSAPolymerNP,nikolic2009amphiphilicNPVesicles}.

-We include anisotropy in our model by adding a rigid sphere to the deformable sphere\fig[f]{Sim}.
-The rigid sphere models the polystyrene protrusion, and its hydrophobicity is captured by a short-range attraction\fig[f]{Sim}.
-Starting with hexagonal sheets, stable monolayers are obtained by increasing the size or number of surface groups\fig[g-k]{Sim}.
-At moderate sizes and numbers of surface groups, i.e. moderate $f$ and $q$-values, both planar monolayers\fig[g,h]{Sim} and curved monolayers with protrusions pointing just out of plane\fig[g,i]{Sim} are observed.
-For large and many surface groups, however, all protrusions point inwards\fig[g,j-k]{Sim}.
-Furthermore, for non-attractive protrusions, we also obtain curved monolayers, but now, for all sizes and number of surface groups, protrusions are pointing inwards (data not shown).
+We model mutually attractive, anisotropic, deformable particles by adding a rigid sphere to the deformable sphere (Fig. \ref{fgr:Sim}g, Extended Data Fig. \ref{exfgr:MorphologySnowmen}).
+The rigid sphere models the polystyrene protrusion in the most primitive way, and its hydrophobicity is captured by a short-ranged attraction with other rigid and central spheres.
+Similarly as for isotropic particles, the values for the average number of bonds collapse on a single curve as a function of the covered surface fraction (Fig. \ref{fgr:Sim}f, Eq. \ref{eq:csfSnowmen}), and planar monolayers are stable at moderate values for the covered surface fraction (Fig. \ref{fgr:Sim}h).
+Upon increasing the size and the number of satellite spheres further, however, curved monolayers with protrusions pointing just out-of-plane (Fig. \ref{fgr:Sim}i) are observed, while for large and many satellite spheres, all protrusions point inwards (Fig. \ref{fgr:Sim}j--k).

-We conclude that protrusions induce a shift from flat to curved structures, and that combined effects of colloidal bond hybridization and anisotropy can stabilize such curved monolayers.
-Furthermore, the monolayers with in plane protrusions resemble the structure of the experimental shells.
+We conclude that, as hypothesized, 1) colloidal bond hybridization can stabilize monolayers, and 2) anisotropy induces a shift from planar to curved structures.
+Furthermore, hemispherical monolayers with in-plane protrusions (Fig. \ref{fgr:Sim}i, Supplementary Video 7) resemble segments of the experimentally observed microcapsules.